 - The Notification of Assessed Value is mailed last week in June

-- The filing period starts June 30 and ends on Aug 1
+- The filing period for residential properties starts June 30 and ends on Aug 1

 - The Assessor’s Office reviews Prop 8 requests through August 15.
 The results of the reviews are sent shortly after August 15.

 Regardless of the result of the Assessor’s review, the property owner is entitled to file an Assessment Appeals Application.
 It is the property owner’s responsibility to timely file an Assessment Appeals Application if dissatisfied with the Assessor’s informal review.